mraath/marty-mix/content/Frangular/Frangular Messaging OLD UI to FR-UI.md

 //Initialising an iFrameMessage object as a string this will become a JSON object which will be sent to the OLD UI iFrame
 iFrameMessage: string;

-//Writing the sendMessage method private sendMessage(id: string, action: Actions, lineId: string = "") { //Please note that you can add more values here which you might want to send
+//Writing the sendMessage method, in this page this just gets called from other places based on the action and what needs to be sent to the OLD UI private sendMessage(id: string, action: Actions, extra: string = "") { //Please note that you can add more values here which you might want to send
     const payload: IPayload = { //This will be made into a JSON object
       action: action,
       uid: new Date().valueOf().toString(),
       data: {
         id: id.trim(),                        //This sends through an Id, needed to open the template
-		lineId: lineId.trim()   //This example sends in the line Id, for which the template info needs to load data }
+        organisationId: this.organisationId,
+        extra: extra.trim()                   //For this page, it just uses this for extra values need in the OLD UI }
     };

     this.iFrameMessage = JSON.stringify(payload); //Here the iFrameMessage gets the JSON(ified) version of Payload, which the OLD UI will unpack to use the data
   }

 //Eg. of Calling the sendMessage method editMobileDeviceTemplateClicked(dataItem: IConfigurationGroupsMultiselectCarrier) {